-- Visibility.
-Interior portions of the center (along the Mary Carter Greenway and Prince Street) have struggled to maintain retail uses due to the lack of visibility from Belleview Avenue. - Underutilized River Frontage.
+- Visibility and Connectivity.
+Interior portions of the center (along the Mary Carter Greenway and Prince Street) have struggled to maintain retail uses due to the lack of visibility from Belleview Avenue.
+The center also lacks the interior wayfinding necessary to help navigate visitors to the various retail services within the center. - Underutilized River Frontage.
 Surface parking for the center is concentrated on the interior of the site, along the Mary Carter Greenway trail.
 Due to current vacancies much of this parking is not being utilized during peak hours of operation.